-- 4.1 Pursuant to the Board of Directors' powers to establish rules to regulate itself and make provision for the management of its internal activities and its disposal of matters, each Director of the Board of Directors, including the Chief Executive Officer, shall, in accordance with their fiduciary duties (including in particular, but not limited to their duty under section 172 of the Companies Act 2006) independently carry out their functions and competencies with due regard to the corporate interest and common purpose, in accordance with the Iberdrola Group's (as defined below) Purpose and Values of the Iberdrola Group and Code of Ethics, adopted by the Company from time to time as part of the Company's corporate governance system, and to all applicable legislation, including, in particular, the applicable provisions regarding the separation of regulated activities. - 4.2 These Terms of Reference also express the Company's commitment to the purpose (to continue building, together each day, a healthier, more accessible energy model, based on electricity) and the values (sustainable energy, integrating force and driving force) of the Purpose and Values of the Iberdrola Group and the Code of Ethics as adopted by the Company from time to time, which, shall form the basis of the Company's corporate ideology and ethical principles, and guide its corporate purpose and strategy and performance.
-The Board of Directors will take note of the fact that the Company shares (in so far as adopted by the Company and given its place within the group) the corporate interest of the Iberdrola group (being the multinational group of companies whose listed and controlling entity, pursuant to Spanish law is Iberdrola, S.A., hereinafter, the "Iberdrola Group"), which is aimed at creating sustainable value for all Iberdrola Group shareholders, taking into consideration and involving all stakeholders related to the Iberdrola Group's business and making them participants in the social dividend generated by its activities, and contributing to the achievement of the Sustainable Development Goals approved by the United Nations (the "SDGs").
+- 4.1 Pursuant to the Board of Directors' powers to establish rules to regulate itself and make provision for the management of its internal activities and its disposal of matters, each Director of the Board of Directors, including the Chief Executive Officer, shall, in accordance with their fiduciary duties (including in particular, but not limited to their duty under section 172 of the Companies Act 2006) independently carry out their functions and competencies with due regard to the corporate interest and common purpose, in accordance with the Iberdrola Group's (as defined below) Purpose and Values of the Iberdrola Group and Code of Ethics, adopted by the Company from time to time as part of the Company's Governance and Sustainability System, and to all applicable legislation, including, in particular, the applicable provisions regarding the separation of regulated activities. - 4.2 These Terms of Reference also express the Company's commitment to the purpose (to continue building, together each day, a healthier, more accessible energy model, based on electricity) and the values (sustainable energy, integrating force and driving force) of the Purpose and Values of the Iberdrola Group and the Code of Ethics as adopted by the Company from time to time, which, shall form the basis of the Company's corporate ideology and ethical principles, and guide its corporate purpose and strategy and performance.
+The Board of Directors will take note of the fact that the Company shares (in so far as adopted by the Company and given its place within the group) the corporate interest of the Iberdrola group (being the multinational group of companies whose listed and controlling entity, pursuant to Spanish law is Iberdrola, S.A., hereinafter, the "Iberdrola Group"), which is aimed at creating sustainable value for all Iberdrola Group shareholders, taking into consideration and involving all stakeholders related to the Iberdrola Group's business and making them participants in the social dividend generated by its activities, and contributing to the achievement of the Sustainable Development Goals approved by the United Nations (the "SDGs") and the most demanding requirements in environmental matters, social commitment and good governance (ESG) criteria, and thereby defining the Company as a key institutional player in the economic and social environment in which it operates.